JonasCz/How-To-Prevent-Scraping/README.md

 * You can / should combine this with the previous tip of changing your HTML frequently.

 * Change this frequently too, as scrapers will eventually learn to avoid it.
 Change the honeypot URL and text.
 Also want to consider changing the inline CSS used for hiding, and use an ID attribute and external CSS instead, as scrapers will learn to avoid anything which has a `style` attribute with CSS used to hide the content.
 Also try only enabling it sometimes, so the scraper works initially, but breaks after a while.
 This also applies to the previous tip.

+* Beware that malicious people can post something like `[img]http://yoursite.com/scrapertrap/scrapertrap.php[img]` on a forum (or elsewhere), and thus DOS legitimate users when they visit that forum and their browser hits your honeypot URL.
+Thus, the previous tip of changing the URL is doubly important, and you could also check the Referer.

 ###Serve fake and useless data if you detect a scraper